 Next, in the left frame, select Linked Full Text.

 This will take you directly to the article on the publisher's site (MLA).

 To access the full-text article, select the PDF link below the statement You have access to the full-text PDF.

 Select the green Clear button to remove the current search words.

-and select the Browse button.
+Next, select Relevancy Ranked and then select the Browse button.